 It does demand some imaginative cooking though.

 Susu has a very mild flavour and frankly needs to be dickied up with onions, garlic and peppers; and your favourite herbs and spices.
-Slice into the craters that run along the length of the fruit with a heavy knife and peel away the skin; and any hard bits when the fruit is older.
+Slice into the craters that run along the length of the fruit with a heavy knife and peel away the skin; and any hard bits when it is older.
 The seed is good.

 I have written before that I personally have a hiatus hernia and have to be careful with what I eat for supper.
 One of the great surprises is what a soothing action the susu has on my stomach; rarely is there any heartburn after I go to bed.
 Treat that as an anecdote but it's worth a thought if you are often reaching for antacids.

-Wikipedia reports that it has diuretic, cardiovascular and anti-inflammatory properties too.
+Wikipedia reports that it has diuretic, cardiovascular and anti-inflammatory properties too; not unimportant.

 We often have susu now in Eggs Hilton when they are in season.
 On a slice of our homemade sourdough bread every day, I reckon at a push one could survive; hungry certainly, but not stunted.
 Everything shown bar a sliver of onion was grown in our green garden.

-It really is possible to grow more than half your food in an average garden; the trend amongst greenies is to dig out the lawn.
-And if you can get the wheat directly from the farmer then you can bake a loaf of the most nutritious bread in South Africa for only R6 per loaf; it contains all the wheatgerm and bran.
+It really is possible to grow more than half your food in an average garden; the trend amongst greenies is to turn your lawn into a veggie patch.
+And if you can get the wheat directly from the farmer then you can bake a loaf of the most nutritious bread in South Africa for only R6; it contains all the wheatgerm and bran.

 We try to use what's in season and food that is available from our green garden, even if it is not called for in recipes.
 For example, sweet-potatoes have been hit this year by a nasty weevil so we have substituted them with chaote squash in our butternut soups; it tastes and is just as nutritious.